Linda Marie Fedigan: The Arashiyama West-East Primate Project

 Research on a group of Arashiyama Japanese macaques (Macaca fuscata) began near Kyoto, Japan in 1954.
 In the summer of 1966, the group naturally separated forming two troops and in 1972, one of the two troops was translocated to Texas for research and training of American and Japanese students.
 The troops were renamed Arashiyama West and East.
-In Texas, the troop of 150 macaques was given free range over a 42.4 ha enclosure of brush land.
+In Texas, the troop of 150 macaques was given free range over a 42.4 ha enclosure of brushland.
 Fedigan was involved in this project in Texas from the time of translocation in 1972 until data collection ceased in 1996.
-From 1978 to 1979 Fedigan was Field Station Manager and spent over three years living with the macaques.
+From 1978 to 1979, she was Field Station Manager and spent over three years living with the macaques.
 Her research now focuses upon analysis of the data collected, in particular the reproductive and life history patterns in females.
 Male emigration, female kinship, inbreeding avoidance, the structure of group fission, friendship, and dominance and reproductive success are just a few of the ideas that were foreshadowed and/or influenced by the results from Arashiyama studies.

-In 1991, Dr. Fedigan co-edited with Pamela Asquith "The Monkeys of Arashiyama: 35 Years of Research in Japan and the West," SUNY Press.
+In 1991, Fedigan co-edited, with Pamela Asquith.
+The Monkeys of Arashiyama: 35 Years of Research in Japan and the West, SUNY Press.
 The work explores research on the Arashiyama Japanese macaques and Japanese and Western traditions in primate studies and reflects on how different cultural perspectives influence the manner in which the science of primatology is approached.

 The Santa Rosa Primate Field Project

-In 1983, with the cooperation of the Costa Rican government, Dr. Fedigan established the Santa Rosa Primate Field Project with the objective of describing the behavioural ecology, conservation parameters and life histories of three primate species inhabiting the park - white-faced capuchins (Cebus capucinus), mantled howler monkeys (Alouatta palliata) and black-handed spider moneys (Ateles geoffroyi).
+In 1983, with the cooperation of the Costa Rican government, Fedigan established the Santa Rosa Primate Field Project with the objective of describing the behavioural ecology, conservation parameters and life histories of three primate species inhabiting the park - white-faced capuchins (Cebus imitator), mantled howler monkeys (Alouatta palliata) and black-handed spider moneys (Ateles geoffroyi).
 The setting is Santa Rosa National Park which was established in 1970 and is located approximately 35 km northwest of Liberia, Costa Rica.
 The park consists of 108 square kilometres of land containing a mix of former pasture-land, dry deciduous forest and semi-evergreen forest.
 In addition to frequent censuses, Fedigan and her group of researchers have conducted intensive, longitudinal studies on several groups within the park, including life history data on selected female capuchins.

-In 1998, Fedigan's work was the subject of a film produced by Omni Film Productions Ltd. entitled "Costa Rican Monkeys."
+In 1998, Fedigan's work was the subject of a film produced by Omni Film Productions Ltd. entitled Costa Rican Monkeys.
 The film formed part of a series of recordings referred to as "Champions of the Wild" (Discovery Channel) focusing on endangered animals around the globe and the champions determined to save them.

 Her research resulted in her coauthoring a book entitled "The Complete Capuchin" which explores the lives of capuchin monkeys in relation to their lives in nature, including their physical, mental and social characteristics.
 In addition, the book provides information about how humans have viewed, used and studied these monkeys from ancient times to the present.